mpolednik/cloud-native-brno/README.md

 $ docker build -t helloworld:latest .
 ```

-and make sure we have a local registry that we can use to store the image.
+and make sure that we have a local registry that we can use to store the image.

 ```bash
 $ docker run -d -p 5000:5000 --restart=always --name registry registry:2
 ```

-With that set up, let's push the image and verify it's present.
+With that set up, let's push the image to the registry and verify it's there.

 ```bash
 $ docker tag helloworld localhost:5000/helloworld